 Much of the Borneo's jungles over the past few decades have been destroyed and turned into palm oil plantations, leaving the remaining areas of forest very fragmented and isolated.
 Without connectivity it is very challenging for many species to find enough food, suitable mates and to escape from danger.
 The isolation also causes a reduction in population genetic diversity, making species increasingly vulnerable to disease and changes in their environment.

 Luckily 1StopBorneo have a vision to change this and have been able to secure the rights to regenerate native forest corridors through the palm oil plantations, in order to connect various isolated fragments.

 They will be planting mainly 25 different species of native wild fig trees in the planned areas.
 The reason for this is because firstly the seeds can be easily gathered from the forest and planted in a nursery, to be grown into young trees for transplanting.
 But the most important reason is because the fruits are widely eaten by a variety of species, particularly hornbills, who subsequently disperse the seeds into different areas.
 Therefore by choosing fig trees, the regeneration of the forest should take place at a faster rate.
 The seeds of other tree species would also be naturally dispersed into the planting area by animals who come to feed on the fig trees with a stomach full of seeds from other fruits they have eaten.

-We raised funds to finance the planting of hundreds of fig trees to support the creation of this vital habitat corridor.
+We raised funds to finance the planting of over 100 of fig trees to support the creation of this vital habitat corridor.

 Mountain Gorilla Covid Fund